herb-mc/extra_enchants/info/data_driven.md

 [Back to top](#enchantment-list)

 ## *Propelling*

+`accel_velocity` - base velocity at which propelling will begin accelerating.
+Default: 0.6</br>
+`additional_accel_velocity` - additional minimum acceleration velocity.
+Default: 0.06</br>
+`min_accel` - absolute minimum acceleration multiplier.
+Default: 0.015</br>
+`additional_accel` - acceleration to be added per level.
+First level will also add this amount.
+Default: 0.01</br>
+`penalty_start_height` - height at which additional acceleration penalties start to be applied.
+Default: 128.0</br>
+`critical_height` - height above which the only acceleration applied is the minimum acceleration.
+Default: 256.0

 ---
 [Back to top](#enchantment-list)

 ## *Psychic*

+`active_range` - base distance to apply the exposed effect.
+Default: 6.0</br>
+`always_active` - if true, enchantment is active all the time.
+If false, only active on sneak.
+Default: false

 ---
 [Back to top](#enchantment-list)

 ## *Reflecting*

+`base_reflected_velocity` - multiplier for reflected projectile velocity at level 1.
+Default: 0.5</br>
+`additional_reflected_velocity` - additional velocity multiplier per level.
+Default: 0.1

 ---
 [Back to top](#enchantment-list)

 ## *Reflex*

+`ready_ticks` - amount of time to ready a shield with reflex, in ticks.
+Default: 0

 ---
 [Back to top](#enchantment-list)